-For the three months ended March 31, 2015, the Company's share of gains was \$0.2 million related to its equity method investments.
+For the three and six months ended June 30, 2015 the Company's share of gains was \$0.4 million and \$0.6 million, respectively, related to its equity method investments.
+For the three and six months ended June 30, 2014, the Company's share of losses was \$1.3 million and \$3.6 million, respectively, related to its equity method investments.
 As a result of the GFI acquisition, the Company also has certain investments in brokerage businesses in which the Company has a contractual right to receive a percentage of revenues, less certain direct expenses.
-These investments are held by the Company's KBL subsidiary, whose assets and liabilities were classified as held for sale as of March 31, 2015.
 The Company accounts for these investments in a manner similar to the equity method of accounting.
-The Company's share of gains was \$0.6 million related to these entities.
-For the three months ended March 31, 2014 the Company incurred losses related to its equity method investments of \$2.3 million.
-The Company's total shares of gains and losses is reflected in "Gains and Losses on equity method investments" in the Company's unaudited condensed consolidated statement of operations.
+The Company's share of gains was \$0.4 million related to these entities for the three months ended June 30, 2015 and \$1.0 million for the six months ended June 30, 2015.
+The Company's total shares of gains and losses is reflected in "Gains (losses) on equity method investments" in the Company's unaudited condensed consolidated statement of operations.